• About

 Peanut Oil (Arachis hypogaea)

 Tasty peanut oil is a natural edible oil extracted from peanut kernels.
-It has a strong yellowish colour with a pleasing nutty scent along a with fairly sweet flavor.
-Lower in saturated fats, clear of cholesterol and featuring some important essential fatty acids, means that peanut oil is among the most healthy cooking oils.
+It has a strong yellowish color with a pleasing nutty scent along with a fairly sweet flavor.
+Lower in saturated fats, clear of cholesterol, and featuring some important essential fatty acids, means that peanut oil is among the most healthy cooking oils.

 Plum Kernel Oil (Prunus spp or domestica)